Chartiza/Posters/README.md

 ## Posters

 <b> PhD Conference 2025 </b>
-<i> Awarded the "Best Poster" award and received recognition for the best poster presentation in microbiology by the Estonian Society for Microbiology </i>
+<i><span style="color: green;"> Awarded the "Best Poster" award and received recognition for the best poster presentation in microbiology by the Estonian Society for Microbiology </span></i>
 - File name: 2025-01_PhD_conference_pantiukh.pdf
 - Conference: Institute of Molecular and Cell Biology & Institute of Genomics Annual Conference 2024, Tartu, Estonia, 2025
 - Project: Archaea in human gut